Term

 A tool used to capture and record customer complaints data, including information about the complainant, their complaint, how the department has resolved the matter, and any reviews undertaken.

-The Customer Complaints Management System (CCMS) is the department’s enterprise system for recording, assessing, managing, resolving and reporting on customer complaints.
+The Customer Complaints Management System (CCMS) (DoE employees only) is the department’s enterprise system for recording, assessing, managing, resolving and reporting on customer complaints.
 The CCMS should be used as the register for regional and divisional customer complaints.

-Schools can record complaints in a school system or use a local register.
+Schools can record complaints in a school system or use a local register (DoE employees only).

 |